Home ยป Dessert ยป Zimtsterne (German Cinnamon Stars)

 • Beat the egg whites in a medium-sized bowl until soft peaks form (be careful not to over-beat the egg whites or the frosting/glaze won't turn out correctly).
 Sift the powdered sugar and stir it into the egg whites until combined.
 Reserve 2/3 cup of the egg white mixture to glaze the cookies.

-• Add the nuts, cinnamon, vanilla sugar and salt and mix until the dough comes together in a fairly stiff but pliable mass.
+• Add the almond meal, cinnamon, vanilla sugar and salt and mix until the dough comes together in a fairly stiff but pliable mass.
 If it's too soft or sticky to work with add a little more nut meal and powdered sugar.

 • Press/roll the dough onto a non-stick surface sprinkled with powdered sugar to a thickness of about 1/3 inch.
 Use a 3-inch star cookie cutter to cut out the cookies and transfer them to a lined or non-stick cookie sheet.
 Form the scraps of dough into a ball, roll it out again and cut cookies out of the remaining dough.